Get Out the Vote: 2026 Primary Election Runoff

 • A sample email to send to your staff that emphasizes the importance of voting in the election.

-• A poster (in English and Spanish) for elevators, employee break rooms and patient waiting areas.
+• A poster for elevators, employee break rooms and patient waiting areas.

 • Digital images that can be shared on social media platforms, as well as monitors in employee break rooms and patient waiting areas.